crazyfuse/website/mainpage.md

 ## License

-Crazyfuse will be developed under the MIT license and hosted on GitHub.
+Crazyfuse will be developed under the [MIT-0](https://opensource.org/license/mit-0) license and hosted on GitHub.
 User contributions and feedback are encouraged and essential for the project's long-term success.

 ## Conclusion